ricgreen1/Igby/README.md

 <img src="https://i.imgur.com/vxaFFve.gif" alt="drawing" style="width:387px;"/>

 ## What is Igby?
+How do you let artists focus on visuals?
+Let designers iterate over gameplay?
+Programmers develop groundbreaking features?\
+How can you give everyone on the team the power to access detailed project insights instantly and with ease?\
+How will you avoid burning man hours on mundaine yet necessary tasks?

+**You let Igby do it for you!**

-Igby utilizes The Unreal Engine and Python API in conjunction with the Perforce python library to continuously sync and run [**modules**](#included-modules) on UE project content.
+Igby utilizes The Unreal Engine and Python API in conjunction with the Perforce python library to continuously sync and run [**modules**](#included-modules) that perform specific tasks.
 This system can be used to generate asset/level reports which will give you detailed insights into the pieces that make up the project.
-Igby also monitors the project for problems and introduces automated solutions.
-All of this information will be ultimately available on demand or as subscribed alerts via push notifications.
-You will react to problems as they occur and will use trends to stay ahead of problems that can slow down or even cripple production.
-Using python provides complete source code transparency, simple project integration and enables a broader audience to utilize Igby as well as author additional modules for their specific needs.
+Igby also monitors the project for problems and can apply automatic solutions.
+All of this information will be ultimately available on demand or as subscribed alerts.
+You will react to problems as they occur and even use insights to avoid problems that can slow down or even cripple production.
+Using python provides complete source code transparency, simple project integration and enables a broader audience to utilize Igby and author additional modules to address specific needs.

 ## Motivation and Future Plans